CAREERS

 Our employees are dedicated to meeting people where they are to provide individualized support based on specific needs.
 We believe in honoring others' dignity.
 Through evidence-based treatment, we connect clients to tools that enable them to build paths toward mental wellness.

-When asked to describe the CLR environment, the top four words our employees named are supportive, flexible, collaboration and compassion.
+When asked to describe the CLR environment, some of the top words our employees named are supportive collaboration and compassion.

 Comprehensive Life Resources is committed to establishing and sustaining an equitable community that achieves the agency’s equity mission to end the predictive value of race while we seek to recognize, reconcile, and rectify historical and contemporary injustices and support tribal sovereignty and cultures.